 Each time you defeat a member of the Syndicate, you'll be presented with a choice of two options, which will vary depending on the circumstances in which you fought them.
 If you fight multiple members of the Syndicate at once, these options will change, and once you make a choice for one member the other options will change depending on your choice.

 The choices available depend on the relationships between the Syndicate members and how many of them appeared.
 For example, "Execute" (which, because they're immortal, actually upgrades the member in question) will only appear if two or more Syndicate members were involved in the fight.

 Ranks and Affiliations

 Each member of the Syndicate has a rank, which can be found on their panel within the Investigation Board.
-They can be rank 0 (not shown), or ranks 1, 2, or 3 (displayed by a corresponding number of stars).
+They can be rank 0 (not shown), or ranks 1, 2, or 3 (displayed as a corresponding number of stars).
 In the image below, Riker Maloney is Rank 1, but Elreon (top left) is Rank 3.

 Any member of the Syndicate above Rank 0 is associated with one of the Syndicate's departments.
 In this case, Riker is associated with Intervention, along with being Rank 1.
 A rank 0 member who becomes affiliated with a department through another member's bargaining options will become rank 1 even if not otherwise noted.

 Higher-rank members of the Syndicate gain items that increase their power for each rank they gain.
 In this case, Riker has an item that increases his Cast Speed.
 These items aren't drops, they're just buffs applied to the Syndicate member, and they can be removed through one possible option after a successful fight.
 Higher-rank Syndicate members drop more items during a Safehouse raid.